Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 To the original recipe

-Easy to prepare potato rösti
+Easy potato rösti preparation

-For 4 portions | quick, crispy, perfect for an outdoor breakfast
+For 4 servings | quick, crispy, perfect for outdoor breakfast

 Ingredients